kobirhumayun/finance_management/README.md

    - `.env.local.template` &rarr; `.env` for local development or hot reload workflows (e.g., `docker compose --profile localdb up`).
    - `.env.production.template` &rarr; `.env` for staging/production deployments.
    - `.env.example` is the canonical checklist of every supported variable; consult it when you need knobs that are not pre-filled in the templates above.
-2. Each template includes two `MONGO_URI` examples under the “Backend configuration” section:
+2. Each template includes configuration for the MongoDB connection:
-   - The first line points at the bundled MongoDB container (`finance-management-db`) and should stay uncommented when you want Compose to spin up the local database.
+   - **Local Database**: The default `MONGO_URI` points to the bundled `finance-management-db` container.
-   - The second line shows an external MongoDB Atlas (or any other cluster) URI.
-Uncomment that line and comment/remove the local URI when you need to target an outside database; update the hostname, username, and password to match your cluster.
+   - **External Database**: To use an external cluster (e.g., MongoDB Atlas), comment out the local URI and uncomment the external URI example.
+Update the credentials and hostname accordingly.
    - **Important**: The `MONGO_URI` should **not** include the database name.
 The database name is configured separately via `MONGO_DB_NAME`.
 3. Fill in the remaining runtime secrets (MongoDB credentials, JWT secrets, NextAuth secret, SMTP credentials, etc.) and adjust domains and URLs for your environment.
 4. Keep `.env` private—never commit it to source control.